Fuzail22/Purchase-Processor/README.md

 ## Easily configurable UX
 - Acknowledgment popup for every action performed.
 - For now errors and correction information are displayed in console, it can modified to show on-screen for layman.

+## Future Enhancements
+- Fresh set of dockets can be created.
+- More than on docket file that can be managed at time.
+- edit and delete dockets.